Meopham air disaster

-The Meopham Air Disaster occurred on 21 July 1930 when a Junkers F.13ge flying from Le Touquet to Croydon with two crew and four passengers crashed near Meopham, Kent with the loss of all on board.
-The report of the inquiry into the accident was made public, the first time in the United Kingdom that an accident report was published.
+The Meopham Air Disaster occurred on 21 July 1930 when a Junkers F.13ge flying from Le Touquet to Croydon with two crew and four passengers crashed near Meopham, Kent, with the loss of all on board.
+The report of the inquiry into the accident was made public, the first time in the United Kingdom that an accident report had been published.

 Aircraft

 The aircraft involved was Junkers F.13ge G-AAZK, c/n 2052.
 The aircraft had been registered on 26 May 1930.

 Accident

-The Junkers F.13ge registered G-AAZK which was owned by the pilot Lieutenant-Colonel George Henderson had been lent to the Walcot Air Line to operate a charter flight between Le Touquet in France and Croydon Airport south of London.
+The Junkers F.13ge registered G-AAZK, which was owned by the pilot Lieutenant-Colonel George Henderson, had been lent to the Walcot Air Line to operate a charter flight between Le Touquet in France and Croydon Airport south of London.
 As the aircraft was above Kent it appeared to have disintegrated and crashed near the village green at Meopham, 5 mi south of Gravesend.
 Witnesses reported a rumbling noise just before the crash and that the aircraft emerged from a cloud and then broke apart in mid-air.
 The crash happened at 2:35 pm.

 All the occupants except the pilot fell from the aircraft and ended up in an orchard, all of them dead.
-The fuselage and one wing of the aircraft crashed close to a bungalow, while the other wing was found 1 mi away.
+The fuselage and one wing of the aircraft crashed close to a bungalow, whilst the other wing was found 1 mi away.
 The tail was found 300 yd from the crash site in a field.
 The engine fell into the drive of an unoccupied house, just missing a gardener working nearby.
 One of the villagers rescued the co-pilot, Charles Shearing, from the wreckage and carried him into the bungalow.
-A retired surgeon who lived nearby was soon on the scene, but Shearing died soon afterwards.
+A retired surgeon who lived nearby was soon on the scene but Shearing died soon afterwards.